sass/sass/spec/js-api/compile.d.ts.md

 Compiles the Sass file at `path`:

+* If any object in `options.importers` is exactly equal to the object `nodePackageImporter`:

+  * If no filesystem is available, throw an error.

+    > This primarily refers to a browser environment, but applies to other
+    > sandboxed JavaScript environments as well.

+  * Let `pkgImporter` be a [Node Package Importer] with an associated `entryPointURL` of `require.main.filename`.

+    [Node Package Importer]: ../modules.md#node-package-importer

+  * Replace `nodePackageImporter` with `pkgImporter` in a copy of `options.importers`.

 * If any object in `options.importers` has both `findFileUrl` and `canonicalize` fields, throw an error.